isomerpages/sndgo-corp/_community/Opportunities & Help for the Community.md

 Sign up for learning sessions or explore the self-learning section at [IMDA's website](https://www.imda.gov.sg/en/seniorsgodigital/learn).

+## SG Service Centres

+Many Government agencies currently provide in-person and contact centre services, to assist those who may have difficulty transacting online.
+The Public Service has also set up [ServiceSG Centres](https://www.psd.gov.sg/servicesg/) at various heartland locations, to serve as first-stop physical service touchpoints where officers can guide citizens through digital transactions and offer integrated services across different public agencies for citizens.

 ## SkillsFuture

 SkillsFuture is a national movement to enable all Singaporeans to develop to their fullest potential throughout life.
 SkillsFuture enables citizens to take advantage of a wide range of learning opportunities, whichever stage of life you are currently in.